pulumi/examples/aws-go-lambda-gateway/README.md

 After cloning this repo, run these commands from the working directory:

 1. Restore your Go dependencies.
-This example currently uses [Dep](https://github.com/golang/dep) to do so:
+This example currently uses [go modules](https://github.com/golang/go/wiki/Modules) to do so:

     ```bash
-    $ dep ensure
+    $ go mod download
     ```

 1. Build the handler: